COMP1511UNSW/dcc/README.md

 # Introduction

+dcc helps novice C programmers by catching common errors and providing easy-to-understand explnations.

-dcc adds code to the binary which detects run-time errors and prints information likely to be helpful to novice programmers, including printing values of variables and expressions used near where the run-time error occurred.
+dcc add extra runtime checking for errors and prints information likely to be helpful to novice programmers, including printing values of variables and expressions.
 Run-time checking includes array indices, for example:

 ```